Noncommutative geometry: Noncommutative C*-algebras, von Neumann algebras

 The (formal) duals of non-commutative C*-algebras are often now called non-commutative spaces.
 This is by analogy with the Gelfand representation, which shows that commutative C*-algebras are dual to locally compact Hausdorff spaces.
 In general, one can associate to any C*-algebra S a topological space Ŝ; see spectrum of a C*-algebra.

-For the duality between σ-finite measure spaces and commutative von Neumann algebras, noncommutative von Neumann algebras are called non-commutative measure spaces.
+For the duality between localizable measure spaces and commutative von Neumann algebras, noncommutative von Neumann algebras are called non-commutative measure spaces.

 Noncommutative differentiable manifolds

 A smooth Riemannian manifold M is a topological space with a lot of extra structure.
-From its algebra of continuous functions C(M) we only recover M topologically.
+From its algebra of continuous functions C(M), we only recover M topologically.
 The algebraic invariant that recovers the Riemannian structure is a spectral triple.
 It is constructed from a smooth vector bundle E over M, e.g. the exterior algebra bundle.
 The Hilbert space L2(M, E) of square integrable sections of E carries a representation of C(M) by multiplication operators, and we consider an unbounded operator D in L2(M, E) with compact resolvent (e.g. the signature operator), such that the commutators [D, f] are bounded whenever f is smooth.
 A deep theorem states that M as a Riemannian manifold can be recovered from this data.

 This suggests that one might define a noncommutative Riemannian manifold as a spectral triple (A, H, D), consisting of a representation of a C*-algebra A on a Hilbert space H, together with an unbounded operator D on H, with compact resolvent, such that [D, a] is bounded for all a in some dense subalgebra of A. Research in spectral triples is very active, and many examples of noncommutative manifolds have been constructed.